-Both the SX620 and the X100F are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the X100F followed on from the Fujifilm X100T.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX620 or the Fujifilm X100F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.